 However, most of all, you need to be present with yourself first.
 You can’t ignore your own feelings and fears and then expect to somehow embrace your lover’s fears.

 In order for a healthy relationship to grow, there must be a compelling future.
-There must be a sense of a greater future head for the relationship, whatever that may be.
+There must be a sense of a greater future ahead for the relationship, whatever that may be.

 In order to grow together, there has to be a level of emotional investment.
 Emotional investment means that if you win, I win.
 You’re in it together.